 Developers must meet the basic job criteria, and your organization must help them get the kind of work they wish to work on.
 Only in that situation would both parties thrive.

 It’s important that the developers and organization have mutual expectations of each other from the start.
 Clarifying them upfront lays the groundwork for solid, long-term success.
+If you consider app development outsourcing, ensuring clear communication and setting expectations with external teams is crucial for achieving the desired results.

 Don’t miss out on: All that recruiters need to know about candidate persona [+ 16 templates to steal]